A Timber Carriage House For A Modern Derbyshire Home

 A wooden garage to match a unique modern house - Case Study

 Stacey lives with his wife and two children in a gorgeous semi-rural area in Derbyshire, near the Peak District National Park.
-He had his independent house built in 2015 using a mix of materials - predominantly wood and bare brick.
+He had his detached house built in 2015 using a mix of materials - predominantly timber and bare brick.

-While the family originally planned to have a brick garage added to the property, as the build progressed, they changed their mind.
-There is an abundance of trees near the house and there are a few wooden gates around the garden, so they decided a timber garage - in this case a carriage house, would suit the area best, while matching the look of their modern home.
+While the family originally planned to have a brick garage added to the property, as the build progressed, they changed their minds.
+There is an abundance of trees near the house and there are a few wooden gates around the garden, so they decided a carriage house would suit the area best, while matching the look of their modern home.

 The result is an outbuilding which seamlessly blends in with the property and the surrounding area.